Bachelor of Arts in Music - Music Business Technology emphasis

 Millersville University uniquely combines technology, business, and music into one major.
 Students in the Music Business Technology (MBT) program participate in the “Creative Campus” program as performers, entrepreneurs, and educators, interact with visiting professionals, and participate in real-world projects.

-- Students receive one degree that encompasses music business, recording and performance.
+- Students receive one degree that encompasses music performance, business, and technology.

 - Project-based classes blend standard learning with hands-on experiences both in and out of the classroom.

 - Learn to fully operate ProTools and Logic in our state-of-the-art recording studio, as well as operate other digital audio workstations in our one-of-a-kind Yamaha piano lab.

 - Classes focus on commercial music and arts administration studies.